sait-wbdv/fall-2021/src/assignments/cpnt200/Assignment-4.md

 -  Add the components to your main layout

 2. Vue Directives
-- Use the v-bind directive to send data to a child component
 - Use v-html once (include html tag in the string)
 - Use v-text once (no html in string)
 - Use moustache syntax once

 3. Styles
+- Use your choice of CSS Framework (tailwind, bulma, vuetify...)
+- All content should be styled using your framework
-- Set unscoped styles in the layout
+- Unscoped styles on pages
-- add scoped styles to one of your components
+- add scoped styles to your components (if necessary)
-- You only need 1 class or @apply (if you're using tailwind) in each file

 4. Readme
 - Add links to your github repo and github pages site